rafaellcoellho/uart-msp/README.md

 ## Getting Started

 Clone or download this repository on your computer.
-In the docs folder there is the x5xx manual (that this code will probably work).
+In the docs folder there is the x5xx manual.
 In the src folder is the header and the implementation of the functions.

 ### Prerequisites